-Over the years, we at Body Ecology have done a lot of research to find answers for wellness.
+Over the years, we at Body Ecology have done a lot of investigating to find answers for wellness.
 A lifetime of searching has taught us that the top secret to health can be found in obtaining a deeper understanding of nature.

-Only a few decades ago, within the Baby Boomer generation, antibiotic use became commonplace.
+It was only decades ago, within the Baby Boomer generation, that antibiotic use became commonplace.
 The main difference then was that antibiotics weren’t overused in those days the way they are today.

-A 2015 study from the University of Utah Health Sciences and supported by the CDC partially blames this overuse on healthcare providers — revealing that 10 percent of physicians write an antibiotic prescription for almost every patient, estimated at 95 percent or more, with bronchitis, a cold, or a respiratory infection.1
+Studies partially blame this overuse on healthcare providers — revealing that 10 percent of physicians write an antibiotic prescription for almost every patient, estimated at 95 percent or more, with bronchitis, a cold, or a respiratory infection.1

 We can see this breakdown in our medical community, but in nature, there is a much different picture.
 All throughout the earth, we find ecosystems that constantly strive to maintain a natural state of balance, or “homeostasis.”

 For many of us, an inner ecosystem never formed inside our digestive tract when we were born.
-For the many millions of us who have taken antibiotics and other drugs and/or have consumed a high-carbohydrate/sugar diet, our inner ecosystems were destroyed.
+For the many millions of us who have taken antibiotics and other drugs and/or have consumed a high-carbohydrate/sugar diet, our inner ecosystems were likely destroyed.

 Even the pharmaceutical companies have been unaware of its importance.
-So, it would naturally follow then that when antibiotics, steroids, the birth control pill, and other drugs were developed, no one took a look at their “dark side.”
+So, it would naturally follow then that when antibiotics, steroids, birth control pills, and other drugs were developed, no one took a look at their “dark side.”